oakes/clarax/README.md

 ## Development

 * Install [the Clojure CLI tool](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools)
-* To develop the web version with figwheel: `clj -A:dev dev.clj`
+* To develop the web version with figwheel: `clj -A:dev`
-* To develop the desktop version: `clj -A:dev:jfx jfx.clj`
+* To develop the desktop version: `clj -A:dev:jfx`
-* To install the release version: `clj -A:prod prod.clj install`
+* To install the release version: `clj -A:prod install`

 ## Licensing